anvitapranjal18-glitch/Marvel_Induction_2026/Task1.md

 **B. Step-by-Step Workflow:**
-* **📂 File Preparation:** Imported `bookshark.stl` into the Slicer.
+* ** File Preparation:** Imported `bookshark.stl` into the Slicer.
 I used the **Rotate** tool to ensure it was laying completely flat on the virtual bed.
-* **💾 G-Code Generation:** Processed the file to create layer-by-layer instructions and saved them to the microSD card.
+* ** G-Code Generation:** Processed the file to create layer-by-layer instructions and saved them to the microSD card.
-* **🧼 Printer Setup:** Thoroughly cleaned the build plate with **IPA (Isopropyl Alcohol)**.
+* ** Printer Setup:** Thoroughly cleaned the build plate with **IPA (Isopropyl Alcohol)**.
 For thin objects, removing finger oils is the primary way to **prevent warping**.
-* **🚀 Execution:** Started the print and monitored the first layer.
+* **Execution:** Started the print and monitored the first layer.
 I ensured a "perfect squish"—where the plastic lines are flat and touching, creating a solid foundation.

 ---